adil200/time-series-analysis/README.md

 # Time Series Analysis with LSTM
 Welcome to the "Time Series Analysis with LSTM" repository!
 This project focuses on performing time series analysis and predicting future values using LSTM (Long Short-Term Memory) neural networks.

 ## Overview

-In this repository, you will find a Jupyter Notebook (`timeseries.ipynb`) that demonstrates how to perform time series analysis and predictions using LSTM networks.
+In this repository, you will find a Jupyter Notebook (`timeseries.ipynb`) demonstrating how to perform time series analysis and predictions using LSTM networks.
 The notebook uses historical Google stock price data from the `Google Dataset.xlsx` file and preprocesses it for training.
 It then creates sequences of historical data and corresponding labels for training an LSTM model.
 The trained model is used to make predictions on test data, and the accuracy of the predictions is evaluated.

 ## Results